iTwin/viewer-components-react/packages/itwin/grouping-mapping-widget/README.md

 ## Permissions and Scopes

-The SPA client used by your iTwin viewer application must have allowed scopes `insights:read` and `insights:write`, found under the Reporting & Insights category.
+The SPA client used by your iTwin viewer must have these additional scopes:

+- `insights:read`
+- `insights:modify`
+- `projects:read`

-Users must have the `imodels_read` and `imodels_write` [permissions](https://developer.bentley.com/apis/insights/operations/create-mapping/#authorization) assigned at either the Project or iModel level.
-Additional instruction on how to create roles and assign permissions can be found in the [iTwin Platform Projects API documentation](https://developer.bentley.com/apis/projects/tutorials/).
+In addition, users must have the `imodels_read` and `imodels_write` [permissions](https://developer.bentley.com/apis/insights/operations/create-mapping/#authorization) assigned at either the Project or iModel level.
+Further instruction on how to create roles and assign permissions can be found in the [iTwin Platform Projects API documentation](https://developer.bentley.com/apis/projects/tutorials/).

 ## Sample usage